Mat Rogers: Rugby league career

 Rogers expressed his desire to shift from his position on the wing to either Centre or Fullback.
-However, a serious injury to his shoulder rotator cuff at the conclusion of the Kangaroos’ successful 2000 World Cup Campaign destroyed his chance.
+However, a serious injury to his shoulder rotator cuff at the conclusion of the Kangaroos’ successful 2000 Rugby League World Cup Campaign destroyed his chance.
 Despite this he was the tournament's top point-scorer.
 After a complete shoulder reconstruction he was restricted to a handful of games during the 2001 season, his final year with the Sharks.

 Rugby union career

 Following his switch Rogers was an immediate success in rugby union.
 He made his Wallaby debut with Wendell Sailor in a Test match against France in June 2002.
 Collectively at that point they became the 41st and 42nd Australian dual code internationals.

 His transition had not been without controversy.
 Several times Rogers found himself the focus of media scrutiny after making comments regarding the state of Australian club rugby in comparison to training for the Wallabies and after an alleged altercation outside an Edinburgh nightclub with a fan in 2004.

 His initial switch was less than smooth after coach Bob Dwyer revealed that Waratahs and Wallaby stalwart Matthew Burke would be moved from his preferred position of fullback to outside centre in order to accommodate Rogers.
 His 2004 Super 12 season started brilliantly but a serious ankle injury suffered in South Africa ruled him out of that year's Tri Nations series.

 An autobiography Off the Wing, On a Prayer was published in 2002 and written while his father Steve Rogers was still alive and when he was married to Michelle Miller, the mother of his children – Jack and Skyla.

 Starting in the 2005 Tri Nations Series, Rogers was shifted from fullback to play at fly-half following the injury of Stephen Larkham.
 He continued to play in that position during the 2005 spring tour of Europe and remained there for the Waratahs for most of the new Super 14 competition in 2006.